Home Grown Solutions

 A Cooperative Approach

-Good Ground is led by the Nourish West Virginia Initiative, housed within the West Virginia University Institute for Community and Rural Health.
+While the roots of Good Ground are spread far and run deep, it was formally established through the Nourish West Virginia Initiative housed within the West Virginia University Institute for Community and Rural Health.

-This USDA-funded initiative convenes a steering committee and project-specific partners and workgroups representing diverse sectors to ensure equity throughout the decision-making process.
+This people-powered initiative, funded by multiple entities, convenes a steering committee and project-specific partners and workgroups representing diverse sectors to ensure equity throughout the decision-making process.

 Our mission: improve the health and economic prosperity of Central Appalachia by integrating agriculture and health in new, sustainable ways–all while centering and uplifting West Virginia farmers and producers.